- First Day Box Office Report: Aiyaary Opening Day (Friday) Collection Is As Disappointing As The Film

 There's a scene in the film where Manoj Bajpayee's Abhay Singh tells a character, "Matlab bhi batayega ya google karoon..."
 That perfectly sums up your feelings after watching Aiyaary.

-Neeraj Pandey fails to conjure an engaging watch.
-Instead, he serves you a half-baked plot that just beats around the bush and leaves you apathetic by the time it reaches the finish mark.
+Neeraj Pandey serves you a half-baked plot in Aiyaary which just beats around the bush and leaves you apathetic by the end.
 Those carrying remnants of Neeraj's previous films with them to the cinema hall will be highly disappointed!